 The FQ competitions team is working through alternative scenarios for the 2020 season to ensure players can participate in as much football as possible.
-Whether or not any amended schedules will include a Finals Series will be determined in due course, once the resumption of football has been confirmed.
+Whether or not any amended schedules will include a Finals Series will be determined in due course.